 Have you ever woke one morning and felt like an entirely different person?
 Sure people change.
 As a kid you hate veggies.
 You get older and you acquire a taste for them.

-This sudden change may be accompanied by perhaps a burst of energy, a loss of weight, a new love interest, an explainable attraction to a foreign country never before felt, or a craving for something not craved before.
+This sudden change may be accompanied by perhaps a burst of energy, a loss of weight, a new love interest, an unexplainable attraction to a foreign country never before felt, or a craving for something not craved before.

 Ruth—Not A Con Artist

-Instead, her career boasts such accomplishments as the first female reporter in the Washington bureau of the New York Daily News in 1943, and the only female of the twelve reporters invited to Franklin D. Roosevelt’s funeral.
-She was awarded honorary doctor of law degrees from Baylor University and Ashland College.
+Instead, her career boasts such accomplishments as the first female reporter in the Washington bureau of the New York Daily News in 1943.
+And the only female of the twelve reporters invited to Franklin D. Roosevelt’s funeral.
+Baylor University and Ashland College awarded Montgomery honorary doctors of law degrees.

 Ruth Montgomery was a person of education, intelligence, and respect.
-A political influence ahead of her time—not someone generally associated with weird.
+A political influence ahead of her time—not someone associated with weird.
 Yet, she believed in Walk-Ins and automatic writing.